Tennant Fire: July

 The Tennant Fire had burned over 10000 acre and was 17 percent contained by July 3.
 A heat advisory was also in effect for the area, through July 4, leading to concerns about increased fire activity.
 The fire's eastern flank remained a priority area, with concerns about the fire moving easterly towards Bray, Tennant, Mt.
 Shasta Woods, Juanita Lake and Shafter Campground.

 As of Monday, July 5, the fire was 51 percent contained, with full containment being expected by July 31, according to the United States Forest Service.
 Controlled burns on the eastern flank helped keep the fire in check, lessen threats to local communities, and increase containment.
 This resulted in the reopening of the Highway 97 corridor that evening.
 At this point, the fire also began burning in the burn scar of the 2009 Tennant Fire.
 Cooler weather helped to increase containment, which grew to 89 percent by Thursday, July 8.

 The Tennant Fire was 100 percent contained by July 12 and evacuation orders were lifted.
 The fire burned a total of 10580 acre.

-Impact
+Effects

 Evacuations and closures

 The Tennant Fire resulted in the evacuation of residents and businesses in portions of Macdoel, California starting June 29.
 Dorris City Hall served as an evacuation center.
 Evacuations lasted fourteen days.
 The fire also resulted in the closure of the Highway 97 corridor from Dorris to Weed for seven days.